davtsang/TsangNotes/README.md

        entire align environments, but the equation numbers will stay black.
        In the "full" version everything in \p{...} will appear red.

-       \pincludegraphics{unannotated_path}{annotated_path} places graphics
+       \pincludegraphics{UNANNOTATED_PATH}{ANNOTATED_PATH} places graphics
-       that are either "unannotated_path" for "skeletal" version, or "annotated_path" for the "full" version.
+       that are either UNANNOTATED_PATH for "skeletal" version, or ANNOTATED_PATH for the "full" version.
 IT IS RECOMMENDED THAT THESE HAVE THE SAME BOUNDING BOXES/SIZE in order for the skeletal version to maintain the same layout as the full version.
        (If you would prefer to have a blank frame to replace the figure with,